-Although a shattered calcaneus is referred to as the “lover’s fracture” since a lover may jump from great heights while trying to escape the lover’s spouse.
+Although a shattered calcaneus is classically referred to as the “lover’s fracture” or “Don Juan fracture” since an illicit lover may jump from great heights while trying to escape their beloved’s spouse.
+Wild lord.

 Losing my footing on Mount Whitney and smashing the bony bulb against a ruthless rock.

-Although I did boulder in my pre-LA five-week Portland purgatory, where I would climb high enough to start to feel the vertigo, intimate fear, and I’d force myself to let go of the grips and push off with my feet to free fall to the foam crash mat.
+Although I did boulder in my post-recovery pre-Los Angeles five-week Portland purgatory, where I would climb high enough to start to feel the vertigo, that intimate fear, and I’d force myself to let go of the grips and push off with my feet to free fall to the foam crash mat.
+Humble wreckage.

 Scaling a resolute wooden wall in an athletic obstacle race and falling into last, and broken, place.

-Although I signed up for a Spartan Race before the cast was even off my foot, and three months after the cast was removed, still limping and swollen, I ran.
-And jumped bleacher stairs at Citi Field with my feet tied together, and scaled walls.
+Although I signed up for a Spartan Race before the cast was even off my foot, and three months after the cast was removed, I ran, still limping and swollen.
+And jumped bleacher stairs with my feet tied together.
+And scaled walls.
+Glory grind.

-Although once I had surrendered and moved in with Alexis – after leaving the Brooklyn apartment I’d only lived in for three months and moving my collection of photos, cowboy boots I couldn’t fit on my swollen foot, high school art teachers band shirts, and mostly boxes of books to storage – we made mixed drinks in her Grandma’s old familiar kitchen and found reasons to laugh ourselves ugly, screech breathing and wet eyed, while drinking our refreshing inebriating creations we deemed FML’s (fuck my life’s).
+Although once I surrendered and moved in with Alexis — after leaving the Brooklyn apartment I’d only lived in for three months and stashing my collection of photos, cowboy boots I couldn’t fit over my swollen foot, high school art teacher’s band shirts, and twenty boxes of books in storage — we made mixed drinks in her grandma’s old familiar kitchen and found reasons to laugh ourselves ugly, screech-breathing and wet-eyed, drinking the refreshing inebriating creations we deemed FMLs (Fuck My Lifes).
 Sometimes you can’t pay rent, but you can buy a bottle of Beefeater gin and a fancy lime seltzer and garnish with raspberries.
+Mercy alliance.

-Attacked by a wolf while backpacking, bloodthirsty teeth latching onto my left ankle.
+Attacked by a wolf while backpacking, merciless teeth latching onto my left ankle.

 Although Una, a small Boston Terrier, slept next to my casted foot while I stayed with Alexis.
-One bed, two ladies, and a little protector who curled up next to the unforgiving boot, a healer in a runt’s disguise.
+One bed, two jaded ladies, and a little protector who curled up next to the unforgiving boot, a healer in a runt’s disguise.
+Magic guard.

-I’ve spent more years with New York than with any man.
-The city’s hands are rough and I no longer crave the touch of those long steel fingers reaching for the sky, the ever more, ever opportune spires, the never delivering, never loving silence of concrete.
+I’ve spent more years with New York City than with any man.
+The city’s hands are gritty and I no longer crave the grip of those steel fingers reaching for the sky, the ever more, ever opportunistic spires, the never delivering, never loving silence of concrete.
 But promises keep the patient.
-The city’s greatest feat may be how long it’s able to seduce the intelligent, like a glass bottle for intricate ships or a moving car with no exit for a frantic fly.
+The city’s greatest feat may be how long it’s able to seduce the intelligent, a glass bottle for intricate ships or a moving car with no exit for the frantic fly.

-The city has me wondering how any of my choices must have been aligned if they kept me here so long.
-My favorite decision here – greener than grey, reminiscent of the ocean and chosen by the thin pulsing skin of my chest – to learn to teach yoga, after a Brooklyn instructor brought a retreat flyer to the café I managed.
+Which of my choices has kept me here so long?
+My favorite NYC decision — greener than grey, reminiscent of the ocean and chosen by the thin pulsing skin of my chest — to learn to teach yoga, after an instructor brought a retreat flyer to the café I managed.
 If I did choose it; maybe transformation is always choosing us.

-And if the rigid machinery of history unspun itself right now – I got my non-fractured heel back, the apprenticeship in hand, a roof over my head – I’d keep hatching a plan to leave in 6 weeks, sitting on this rock in Central Park with Sheila.
+And if the rigid machinery of history unspun itself right now – I got my unfractured heel back, the tattoo artist apprenticeship in hand, a rented roof over my head – I’d still keep hatching a plan to leave in six weeks, sitting on this rock in Central Park with Sheila.
 The physical properties of rocks are the end result of the processes that formed them, and over time rocks can transform from one type into another.
 The most beautiful and devastating thing about time is change.
 Metamorphic rocks are formed by being subjected to different temperature and pressure conditions than those in which the original rock was formed.
-Recrystallization.

 Failure is not an option.

-Sheila talks about the route from Portland to Seattle to La Conner to Los Angeles, and I am forgetting that people the world over dream of New York, our appearance so deceptive.
-Travelers think the city is a heroic stag, an impressive spectacle of determination, but it is a cheetah.
+Sheila is talking about the route from Portland to Seattle to La Conner to Los Angeles, and I am forgetting that people the world over dream of New York.
+Travelers think this city is a heroic stag, an impressive spectacle of determination, but it’s a cheetah.
 Slick and calculating, cheetahs are the fastest land animal; they clock 40mph during a sprint, they stalk prey and then charge towards it, trip it during the chase, and bite its throat until it suffocates to death.
-They also breed throughout the entire year.
+Also, they breed throughout the entire year.

 Two blondes exposing hungry legs to the first showing of sun in months, smiling.
 Smiling with eventual finally spring, smiling because so soon I will be gone.
 Going, with the weightlessness of loss, the salty savory smell of leaving, the bitter sliding down into the dark of the throat as the sweetness of anticipated arrival hits the tip of my tongue.

-No one’s doubts or proclamations, and certainly not my first failed attempt at Los Angeles is holding any weight against the persistence that pulls me.
+No one’s doubts or proclamations, not even my first failed attempt at Los Angeles years ago, holds any weight against the persistence that pulls me.
 Surrender pulls too, like the moon will pull anything on earth.
-The earth holds onto everything except the water, which the moon has its way with daily, torn literally between two worlds.
-In typical failure fashion, the small moon shaped holes cratered into my pores hold seeds waiting for a someday in the sun.
+The earth holds onto everything except the water, which the moon has its way with daily.
+In circuitous failure fashion, the small moon-shaped holes cratered into my pores hold seeds waiting for a someday in the sun.